Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Eliminate snake entry points: hardware cloth (¼ inch mesh) installed over all openings below 30 cm height on coop walls, under door gaps, and around pipe penetrations.
 Snakes can enter through openings as small as their head width.

-• Cats (well-fed, owned farm cats) are effective natural snake deterrents within the coop area — their scent discourages snakes from entering.
-Note: cats also prey on chicks, so they must be excluded from the brooder area.
+• Well-fed, owned farm cats can help deter snakes around the coop area because their presence and scent may discourage snakes from entering.
+However, cats can also prey on chicks, so they should be kept away from brooder areas where young birds are vulnerable.

 5 Night Security: Why "100% Free-Range" Is a Myth